Screechin03/EcoNest/project-documentation/README.md

 Boulevard is a modern property rental and booking platform that allows users to browse, search, and book properties for short-term stays.
 Originally launched as EcoNest, the platform has been rebranded to Boulevard while maintaining the same core functionality and features.

-## Documentation

-All project documentation has been moved to the `project-documentation` folder for better organization.
-Please refer to the [Table of Contents](project-documentation/TABLE_OF_CONTENTS.md) for a complete list of available documentation files.

 ## Core Features

 - **Property Listings**: Browse and search for properties with detailed information and images